alreva/tvoy-startup-crm-exchange-rate/README.md

 1. **Download the extension:**
    - Navigate to the GitHub repository: [tvoy-startup-crm-exchange-rate](https://github.com/tvoy-startup-crm-exchange-rate).
-   - In the file navigation, open the "Code" menu and click "Dwnload ZIP", or use the direct download link: https://github.com/alreva/tvoy-startup-crm-exchange-rate/archive/refs/heads/main.zip
+   - In the file navigation, open the "Code" menu and click "Download ZIP", or use the direct download link: https://github.com/alreva/tvoy-startup-crm-exchange-rate/archive/refs/heads/main.zip

 2. **Extract the Downloaded File:**
    - Locate the downloaded zip file on your computer.